soxueren/atsd/api/data/messages/insert.md

 * Entity name, source, type, severity, and tag names cannot contain non-printable characters.
 They are case-insensitive and are converted to lower case when stored.
 * Message text and message tag values are case-sensitive and are stored as submitted.
+* Primary key of the message is composed of type, source, entity, and time.
+Messages that have the same primary key but different values in other fields such as message text or tags are deduplicated by discarding all duplicates except one.

 ## Request